IamMadeOfSoup/Linux-Final-Project./README.md

 Notes/Process:
 1. Made a Github repository, named it "Linux Final Project"
 2. Did research on shell bash scripting, got some refereshers/learned something new.
-Figured out the "while" command.
+Figured out the "while" command via YouTube video.
 3. Began trial and error on the script, found out I organized it wrong which caused an error
 4. reevaluated life choices
 5. Fixed script, now it counts from 1 to 50!